 Jan Dudt lives on a farm in rural Mercer County a few miles from Grove City with his wife Katie, and their five children.

-Jason R. Edwards is an associate professor of education and history at Grove City College and the director of educational policy studies.
-He is a contributing scholar with The Center for Vision & Values and a member of both the ethics & character formation and educational policy working groups.
+Jason R. Edwards is a professor of history at Grove City College and the director of educational policy studies.
+He is a fellow with The Center for Vision & Values and a member of both the ethics & character formation and educational policy working groups.
 The co-author of “Ask the Professor: What Freshmen Need to Know” (Greyhound Books, 2008), Edwards is a Lehrman Scholar and Salvatori Fellow for the Intercollegiate Studies Institute and has worked in partnership with Princeton University’s James Madison Program in American Ideals and Institutions.
 Edwards received a B.A. in history from Asbury College, his M.A. in history from the University of Kentucky, and his doctorate in history and philosophy of education from the University of Kentucky.

 Jason R. Edwards, Ph.D.